piever/juliacon2018/markdown.md

 - The recent pure Julia library JuliaDB provides tool to store and manipulate tabular data, on a single or multiple processors.
 --
-- Using metaprogramming, one can this packages simpler to use.
+- Using metaprogramming, one can make this package simpler to use.
 --
 - JuliaDBMeta and StatPlots try to create a consistent DSL for dealing with tabular data, from data filtering and preprocessing to visualization
 --